How to create a pop-up discount coupon box for Shopify

 Adding pop-up coupon boxes to Shopify is easy

-Of all sales-boosting tactics you can try in ecommerce, coupons are among the easiest ones to implement.
-And with tools like Getsitecontrol, there’s no need to have any technical knowledge or design skills to create a coupon popup that will be perfectly aligned with the style of your store.
+And with apps like GSC Email Marketing, Pop ups, there’s no need to have any technical knowledge or design skills to create a coupon popup that will be perfectly aligned with the style of your store.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.